Choosing Best Breast Pads and Shields

 What Are Breast Shields?

-Breast shields (also called breast shells) are two part gadgets that you use to correct inverted and flat nipples.
-They can also be used when you have sore nipples and want to protect your breast from chaffing against your bra or clothing.
+Breast shields (breast shells) are two-part gadgets to correct inverted and flat nipples.
+They can also be used when you have sore nipples and want to protect your breasts from chaffing against your bra or clothing.

-Do you really need breast shields?
-If you don’t have flat/inverted nipples then you don’t need them.
-Later, if your nipples are sore or cracked, then you can run out and buy some.
-A frugal mom can save money by covering her sore nipples with tea strainers (with the handles removed).
-A basic tea strainer is $3 and no one’s going to see anyway.
+Do you need breast shields?
+If you don’t have flat/inverted nipples, then you don’t need them.
+Later, if your nipples are sore or cracked, you can buy some.
+A frugal mom can save money by covering her sore nipples with tea filters (with removed handles).
+An essential tea strainer costs $3, and no one will see it.

 Breast Shields – How Do They Work?

-Breast shield are made of plastic.
+Breast shields are made of plastic.
 The first part is a flat disk with a hole in the middle.
 You place the disk against your breast with the nipple poking through the central hole.
 The second part is dome-shaped and has small holes in it.
-You snap the dome on top of the disk part and then wear a bra over this so that everything will be kept in place.
+You snap the dome on top of the disk part and then wear a bra to keep everything in place.
 The dome will protect the nipples so that nothing will touch them.
-The holes in the dome part will allow for air flow (when nipples are sore or cracked, it is important to allow them to air dry so they can heal).
+The holes in the dome part will allow for airflow (when nipples are sore or cracked, it is essential to allow them to air dry to heal).

-Breast shells can be bought from maternity shops, from the LLL, and online.
-The are sold in packs of two and cost approximately $15 to $20.
+Breast shells can be bought online from maternity shops, LLL, and online.
+They are sold in packs of two and cost approximately $15 to $20.
 They are sturdy and won’t break unless you accidentally sit or step on time.
-One pair of breast shields should be enough and you can always save them for subsequent babies or give them to a sister or friend.
+One pair of breast shields should be enough, and you can permanently save them for subsequent babies or give them to a sister or friend.

 • See Breast Shells Here